Welcome!

 Options may include:

-• Upper lid blepharoplasty (with or without fat and muscle resection) for skin redundancy or heavy lids
+- Upper lid blepharoplasty (with or without fat and muscle resection) for skin redundancy or heavy lids, or for Asian double lid

-• Lower lid blepharoplasty for under-eye bags due to fat pad protrusion (where indicated), or malar bags/festoons
+- Lower lid blepharoplasty for under-eye bags due to fat pad protrusion (where indicated); both internal (transconjunctival) and external (subciliary) approaches with additional lateral canthopexy for extra support as necessary

 Each plan is tailored.
 There is no one-size-fits-all crease.
 Instead, the aim is a refined, balanced eyelid contour suited to you.